-She names everything from Goldfinger to Stevie Wonder to David Bowie to Prince as having played a part in leading her in the musical direction she explores.
+Monáe name everything from Goldfinger to Stevie Wonder to David Bowie to Prince as having played a part in leading them in the musical direction they explore.
 There’s also a good helping of Earth Wind & Fire, especially their ’80s output.
 As far as I can tell, the world Cindi Mayweather is trying to save is the same one as in EW&F’s “Magnetic” video.
-There’s a reason you never know where to classify her music and can find it filed under R&B, soul, hip hop, rock, alternative, and experimental.
-She’s like Prince in that regard, or her friend and collaborator Big Boi’s project with Andre 3000, Outkast.
-Among contemporary artists, her style and energy is as at home next to Bruno Mars as it is Franz Ferdinand.
-She even incorporates elements of exotica and easy listening, including the sort of shadow choruses made famous by composers like Ray Conniff and the exotic orchestration of Les Baxter.
+There’s a reason you never know where to classify Monáe’s music and can find it filed under R&B, soul, hip hop, rock, alternative, and experimental.
+They’re like Prince in that regard, or their friend and collaborator Big Boi’s project with Andre 3000, Outkast.
+Among contemporary artists, Monáe’s style and energy is as at home next to Bruno Mars as it is Franz Ferdinand.
+They even incorporate elements of exotica and easy listening, including the sort of shadow choruses made famous by composers like Ray Conniff and the exotic orchestration of Les Baxter.
 There’s a dash of upbeat dancy pop (a song on The ArchAndroid, “Locked Inside,” could be a Cardigans song).
-By the third album in the trilogy, you can even hear Euro composer like Stelvio Cipriani.
+By the third album in the trilogy, you can even hear Euro composers like Stelvio Cipriani.
 My personal favorite track from Metropolis, “Sincerely, Jane” boasts a horn section that would do John Barry proud.

 But this is Janelle Monáe.
-A lament is not her style.
+A lament is not their style.
 “Cold War” is a fierce song fueled by an indefatigable commitment to combating that sort of oppression, to clenching your fists and fighting back, resisting the violence, the hate, the abuse that is heaped upon people who in some way or other are perceived to differ from “the norm.”
-She wages her war with hope.
+They wage war with hope.
 Clenched fists are signs of determination, not violence.
 As heartbreaking as that oppression and alienation is, there is profound beauty, to the point of reducing a fella to tears, when some lost, lonely kid who has spent their whole life being told they are an abomination, an inferior, perverse, or wrong suddenly has someone like Janelle step up to them and tell them, “Nah, you’re good.”
-At it’s core, that’s message Janelle is delivering.
+At its core, that’s the message Janelle is delivering.
 You’re not broken just because you’re different.
 You’re beautiful.
 And you’re not alone.

 We Were Unbreakable